The Holy Land

 Theme: The Annunciation

 Following breakfast at your hotel, your group will head to Caesarea, the former capital of Judea.
-You will have the opportunity to visit the archaeological remains of this ancient port, which aided as base for the Herodian navy.
-Shortly after the time of Jesus Christ, it was revealed to Peter, in Caesarea, that the Good News (to repent) is not only intended for Jewish people but also, the entire world.
+You will have the opportunity to visit the archaeological re-mains of this ancient port, which aided as base for the Herodian navy.
+Shortly after the time of Jesus Christ, it was revealed to Peter, in Caesarea, that the Good News (to repent) is not only intended for Jewish people but also, the en-tire world.
 This is also the place which officially ended the tradition of adhering to the Jewish ceremonial laws.
 As a result, Peter baptized a group of gentiles, the Roman Centurion, Cornelius, and his family.
 Your tour continues as you travel North to Haifa.
 In Haifa, you will find Stella Maris, a Carmelite Monastery.
 The monastery is located above the cave where Elijah, the prophet, once lived.
-A colorful painting of this “wonder worker” can be found on the ceiling of the Church.
+A colorful painting of this “wonder-worker” can be found on the ceiling of the Church.
 Following this visit, your group will depart Stella Maris and enjoy the scenic drive (with view of the bay of Acco) to Nazareth.
 In Nazareth, you will experience the town where Mary once lived and where Jesus lived as a child (Matthew 2:23).
 During the visit to Nazareth, your group will visit the Byzantine Church of St. Joseph, to which tradition identifies as the workshop and home of the Holy Family.
+Then make a stop at the Church of the Annunciation, which stands over the cave that tradition holds to be the home of the Virgin Mary.
+The cupola, which dominates modern-day Nazareth, is surmounted by a lantern which symbolizes “the Light of the World”.
 Also, your group will visit Mary’s Well where the angel Gabriel announced to the Virgin Mary that she will bear the Son of God (Luke 1:30-34).
-Your first day culminates with a transfer to Tiberias.
-Upon arrival in Tiberias, you will check-in to your hotel for dinner and overnight.
+Your first day culminates with a transfer to Tibe-rias.
+Upon arrival in Tiberias, you will check-in to your hotel for dinner and over-night.

 Theme: The Ministry of Christ in Galilee